Get E-Book

 socket.setKeepAlive(true, 30_000);

-A keep-alive probe is a TCP-level packet sent on an idle connection to elicit an acknowledgment from the peer stack.
-It carries no application request.
-It does not ask your service whether the database works.
-It does not prove the next HTTP request will succeed.
-It proves only that the local TCP stack got enough lower-level response to keep treating the connection as alive.
+A keep-alive probe is a TCP packet.
+It is not an application request.
+It does not ask whether your service is healthy.
+It does not ask whether the database is reachable.
+It only checks whether the local TCP stack can still get enough response from the peer TCP stack to keep the connection alive.

-That separation matters during idle network failures.
-A process can hold a TCP socket whose peer disappeared without a FIN or RST.
-Power loss, NAT state expiry, firewall drops, mobile network changes, and virtual network rewrites can all remove the path while leaving the local socket open.
-The local OS learns about the failure only after it tries to send data, receives an error signal, or runs a keep-alive sequence to failure.
+This behavior matters during idle network failures.
+A process can hold a TCP socket whose peer disappeared without sending FIN or RST.
+Power loss, NAT expiry, firewall drops, mobile network changes, and virtual network rewrites can remove the path while the local socket remains open.
+The local OS learns about the failure only when it sends data, receives an error signal, or runs keep-alive probes to failure.

-TCP keep-alive is slow by default on many systems.
-Historical defaults often wait hours before the first probe.
-Node's initialDelay changes the first idle delay for the socket, but platform behavior still controls the full probe sequence.
-The number of probes, interval, and exact error timing depend on OS support and sysctl-style settings.
+TCP keep-alive is often slow by default.
+Many systems historically wait hours before the first probe.
+Node's initialDelay changes the first idle delay for that socket, but the full probe sequence still depends on the platform.
+Probe count, probe interval, and final error timing come from OS support and host settings.

-An idle timeout is a local timer that fires after no activity for some period.
-Node's socket.setTimeout() creates a Node-level idle notification.
+An idle timeout is separate.
+Node's socket.setTimeout() creates a Node-level inactivity notification.
 TCP keep-alive creates OS-level probes.
-They can be used together, but they answer different questions.
+They can work together, but they answer separate questions.

 socket.setTimeout(45_000);